e-commerce-cse-442/Books2Go/README.md

 we'll be using routing to route from landing page to marketpace.
 Use "npm install --save react-router-dom" to have the routing working.

+## Cookies

+Cookie implementation in this site uses the react-cookie library.
+Can be downloaded:  "npm install react-cookie"
+Will create a session cookie for the user once they are logged in.